- MLS

 The BRRRR Strategy Before It Had a Name

-Quentin used The BRRRR Method: Build a Rental Portfolio Fast.
+Quentin used the BRRRR method to build a rental portfolio fast.
 His approach was simple:

 - Buy properties that needed work